 · National Collegiate Athletic Association (NCAA) If you are considering competing at the college level in a Division I or Division II sport, please let your counselor know.
 Visit http://eligibilitycenter.org for information on the NCAA Clearinghouse.

 · Learning In Neighborhood Community Service (LINCS) Keep working on your LINCS hours.
 Visit the website to learn about opportunities to help out in your community.
 Although LINCS hours are not a requirement for graduation, 60 hours are required if you would like your service documented on your official transcript.
-LINCS hours may also be required for various Honors Societies.
+LINCS hours may also be required for various Honor Societies.
 Visit the LINCS website for more information.

-· National Honor Society (NHS) Tutors- Students can request an NHS tutor in a variety of subjects.
-Just visit the counseling office, and fill out a request form located on the bulletin board of the waiting room.
+· Need Academic Help?Stay after with your teacher for Clinic!
+Students can receive help from their teachers at after-school clinic on Tuesday and Thursday.
+A 4:00 PM bus is available for transportation home.National Honor Society (NHS) Tutors Students can request an NHS tutor in a variety of subjects.
+Visit the counseling office and fill out a request form located on the bulletin board in the waiting room.

-· College meetings- Meet with your counselor in the spring to identify colleges that are a good fit for you.
+· College meetings- Individual- Meet with your counselor in the spring to identify colleges that are a good fit for you.
 Identify characteristics that are important to you and your family, including major, location, size, cost and extracurricular opportunities.

 · Advanced Placement Exams- Prepare for these exams, if applicable, which take place during the first two weeks of May.

 · College Visits- Visit, visit, visit!
 This is the best way to know if a college is right for you.
 Make sure you register for a tour and/or information session if time permits.
-Ask to sit in on a class in your intended major, or speak with a student.
+Ask to sit in on a class in your intended major or speak with a student.
 Juniors are allowed three excused absences to visit colleges.
 A note from a parent is required to verify absence.

 · Summer- Keep visiting colleges that are top on your list.
 Create an activities resume to organize your participation in and out of school.
 Research scholarship opportunities in Naviance.
-Look for a senior packet to arrive in the mail in late summer.
-This will have updated transcript information, as well as information on the college application process.